Bornunique911/hellfire0x01.github.io/tabs/about.md

 # MIT License
 ---

-I am Akshat Gupta, pursuing Computer Science for my undergraduate degree.
-I have a keen and profound interest in Cyber Security and Hacking especially in Penetration Testing, Red Teaming and Network Security.
-I love reading articles and blogs, be it technical or non-technical.
-I am also getting my hands in Blue Team and Cloud Security, slowly but yes.
+I am Akshat Gupta a.k.a hellfire0x01.
+I am a noob trying my way to step into defensive security.
+I decided to become a hacker because in my dream, Courage The Cowardy Dog called me STUPID.